rpmuller/ePubs/WP1.md

 of ambiguity and uncertainty that it cannot find a place in the philosopher's corpus of truths.

-This view is perhaps traceable to Panne nides, but in its explicit form the philosophic world owes it to Plato.
+This view is perhaps traceable to Parmenides, but in its explicit form the philosophic world owes it to Plato.
 I propose, in this chapter, to deal with Plato's criticism of the view that knowledge is the same thing as perception, which occupies the first half of the